ErpNetDocs/tech/advanced/user-business-rules/business-rules/code.md

 Events|Commit
 Priority|Normal
 Modify|NO
-Applicable Legislations|**ALL // no condition needed**
+Applicable legislations|**ALL // no condition needed**
-Action|Validate that:<br>UserBusinessRule.UserBusinessRuleCode meets the following requirements: [Code validation (Strict)](https://docs.erp.net/tech/reference/glossary/entities-validation/code-validation-strict.html)
+Action|Validate that:<br>UserBusinessRule.UserBusinessRuleCode meets the following requirements: **[Code validation (Strict)](https://docs.erp.net/tech/reference/glossary/entities-validation/code-validation-strict.html)**
 Description|The *User Business Rule Code* field of the user business rule must meet certain validation rules as well as all *Code* fields.
-The rules are described in [Code validation (Strict)](https://docs.erp.net/tech/reference/glossary/entities-validation/code-validation-strict.html)
+The rules are described in **[Code validation (Strict)](https://docs.erp.net/tech/reference/glossary/entities-validation/code-validation-strict.html)**
 Message|Use the message from **R29431 MaintenanceType - Code (Code)**
 Version|Introduced: 2020.1
 Revocable|NO